Moving Back to the UK – that will be the topic of today’s article (last updated on Jan. 4, 2023)

 This applies to moving to a third country as well, and not just returning to the UK.

 In general, portfolio bonds, many of which are linked to QROPS, can be tax efficient if you drawdown up to 5% per year.

 You can also sometimes transfer allowance between you and your husband, wife or partner as well.

 Moving Back to the UK: How about a no-deal Brexit?

 We can’t know what the next year will bring.
 Brexit is no different.
 In general, a no-deal Brexit could affect some of these things, but is looking unlikely.

-How about taxes on investment funds in the UK?
+Will you pay taxes on investment funds when moving back to the UK?

 This is complicated and depends on whether you are an ordinary resident or non-ordinary one, and where your domicile is.

 In general, if you have been an expat for more than 5 years, it is easier to bring money into the UK in a tax efficient manner and pay 0 on these.

 However, temporary non-resident rules means that gains can be taxed.